Hellcatlk/network-operator/docs/design.md

 Upgrade would be supported directly as the changes are API additions.
 If not defined, the behaviour of upgraded BMO or CAPM3 does not change.
 This provides some compatibility for objects deployed without the networking support.
-Backwards compatible (BMH ports not provided)
+Backwards compatible (BMH ports not provided).

 To start using the network configuration tools, the user will need to create the switchPort with a SwitchPortConfiguration already associated, otherwise